sunflowerfield-o/sunflowerfield-o/README.md

 **we avoid discource, if you walk up to us and start talking bout some useless discource we are going to hide you.** other than that, feel free to talk to us, dont frq if we havent talked before.

-note from ene: im pretty open for talking but i suck at smalltalk and i dislike being covered, i wont be salty but just try not to cover me
+note from Necro: im a fictive of Takane, but me and Ene are diffrent alters.

 ## **player id's (feel free to add, no need to ask)**